It’s a weekday afternoon and I’m participating in my generation’s favourite activity: scrolling.

 I see a tweet I want to read.
 ‘YOU Can Get Your Dream Body – Here’s How’.

-As I click on it, a mixture of sadness, disgust and confusion stirs in my gut.
+As I click on it, a potent mixture of sadness, disgust and confusion stirs in my gut.
 I’m aware of this uncomfortable hybrid feeling as I read the piece (which is, of course, nothingness that doesn’t, couldn’t possibly, cater to all of the women who will read it).
-And the feeling simmers within me for the rest of the day, until I realise what it means.
+The feeling simmers within me for the rest of the day, until I realise what it means.

 We are losing control, I say to my boyfriend when I get home.